patchbae/jekyll-now/_posts/Energy/18-02-18-Solar-Project.md

 While we had originally wanted to create a BEAM circuit and not use batteries, we realized that in order to keep the timing of the rotation and measurements regular, a battery would be a better option.
 We had experimented with creating some osciallating / timer circuit, but they quickly became overly complicated and was not providing any benefits.
 We are currently figuring out our mounting options, but we realized that we may need a slip-ring since the plant is going to be rotating.

+### Final Remarks

+Sam decided to make an enclosure for our project as his mid-term for Subtraction.
+Instead of mounting the motor in the base, he mounnted